 Always refer to the vehicle specification and/or the bodybuilder drawings which are available from DAF.
 On the chassis overview and specifications no rights to delivery can be derived.
 Resistance moment Wx [cm3] of the chassis against bending (caution: indicated values apply to 2 side members).
 Chassis material: minimum yield point 0,2% [N/mm2].
 Permissible load 0,4x (dynamic).
-Chassis types with 192x66.5x4.5 or 260x75x6(7) mm frame and continuous inner reinforcement flitches (full chassis lenght) - which also includes the (G)V chassis - require the added strength and/or rigidity of a sub-frame/superstructure construction (also see the text on chassis design and section 4).
-Material according standard: BSEN 10149-2:1996:S460MC.
-FAT chassis with 600 cm wheelbase i.c.w.
+Chassis types with 192x66.5x4.5 or 260x75x6(7) mm frame and continuous inner reinforcement flitches (full chassis lenght) - which also includes the (G)V chassis - require the added strength and/or rigidity of a sub-frame/superstructure construction (also not be tox to a chassing design and specification). see the text on chassis design and section 4).
+(5) Material according standard: BSEN 10149-2:1996:S460MC.
+(6) FAT chassis with 600 cm wheelbase i.c.w.
 325 or 360 cm rear overhang (AE).